andersjInentri/PVBattery/README.md

 ## Purpose
 For each quarter of an hour the coming day predict how many Watt the solar panel will produce.

 Solar Panel Production is predicted on each quarter of an hour.
 The thought in the long run is to be able to control when to save energy to the battery and when to sell energy to the net.
-This also depends on when the battery might be fully loaded and when it is, according to price, better to sell energy directly without first filling up tthe battery.
+This also depends on when the battery might be fully loaded and when it is, according to price, better to sell energy directly without first filling up the battery.

 ## Description
 Once every day, Home Assistant (HA) collects electricity prices for the coming day.
 The prices are unique for every 15 minutes, that is 4 prices for every hour, 96 unique prices for each day.
 The prices are stored in a MariaDB-table.
 HA also collects next day weather, unique for every hour.
 To that